zachwinter/kaleidosync/README.md

 `/public/js/kaleidosync/template.js`

-The templat extends base classes that keep track of your currently playing song, which specific interval is active, and expose event hooks on every interval change: e.g. on every beat change, do {x}.
+The template class extends base classes that keep track of your currently playing song, which specific interval is active, and expose event hooks on every interval change: e.g. on every beat change, do {x}.

 Feel free to reach out if you have any questions – or, even better, constructive feedback!